Furzey Gardens

 Furzey Gardens also has a few other great attractions within the grounds, notably the thatched gallery and 16th century cottage.

 The gallery is a spacious room that hosts both professional and amateur displays of art, photography and sculpture.
-In the main thatched building you'll find a well stocked gift shop and the spacious tea room where you can enjoy a bite to eat.
-An adjacent open air terrace is another option for sunny days.
+In the main thatched building you’ll find a well stocked gift shop and a spacious tea room where you can enjoy a bite to eat.
+An adjacent open-air terrace is another option for sunny days.

-There's certainly a lot to see at Furzey Gardens, despite its size, and you can allow a few hours to enjoy it fully, take in a cup of tea and a bite to eat.
-Even if you're not particularly green-fingered, it's a very pleasant and tranquil place to see, well worth a visit.
+Despite its seemingly small size, there’s certainly a lot to see at Furzey Gardens.
+Allow a few hours to enjoy it fully, and take in a cuppa and a bite to eat.
+Even if you’re not particularly green-fingered, it’s a very pleasant and tranquil place to see, well worth a visit.

 On exiting you'll find yourself right in the rural New Forest, where a nice walk or a quiet pub isn't too far away.